Prairie Fire Organizing Committee: Ideology

-Prairie Fire Organizing Committee regards American imperialism as the main enemy of the world's people, a position it initially took in contradiction to the Communist Party of China's critique of Soviet imperialism.
+Prairie Fire Organizing Committee regards American imperialism as the main enemy of the world's people, a position it initially took in contradiction to the Chinese Communist Party's critique of Soviet imperialism following the Sino-Soviet split.
 They claim a long history of fighting for rights of all people and opposes white supremacy in all its forms, believing that it persists through practices such as racial profiling.
 They call attention to prisoners it deems political and state, "We know that close to 100 women and men are in U.S. prisons because they have dared to struggle for the liberation of oppressed peoples".
 The group's members are typically activists fighting U.S. imperialism.
 Their work proceeds from the premise that, while the U.S. remains in the global position that it currently occupies, there will be no freedom or peace for anyone.

 The book Prairie Fire was explicitly feminist, based on an understanding that success of imperialism relied on the oppression of women.
 One result of this point of view was the creation of childcare teams which collectivized the labor of raising children within the organization.